-Oil extraction and distribution has been addressed as part of wider ethnographic studies of infrastructures.
+Oil extraction and distribution have been addressed as part of the wider ethnographic study of infrastructures.
 Developing this field in her 1999 article, Susan Leigh Star argued infrastructure ‘is by definition invisible, part of the background for other kinds of work’ and only ‘becomes visible when it breaks down’ (Star 1999, pp. 380, 382).
 While offering keen insight into qualities of infrastructure, including its scale and the relationality of social practices around it, Star’s claim of invisibility has been challenged by later work.
 Writing in 2013, Brian Larkin notes that Star’s assertion of invisibility has been influential, however he challenges it as ‘fundamentally inaccurate’ (Larkin 2013, p.
 336).
 He argues the visibility of infrastructure is situated and depends upon by whom and when it is considered.
 He instead suggests that we should consider ‘how (in)visibility is mobilized and why’ (Larkin 2013, p.
 336).
 This is especially pertinent to the present discussion because animated oil films may themselves be considered a component of oil infrastructure.
 They do not simply represent oil, rather they are a constituent of its physical and social infrastructures, no less than pipelines or petrol stations.
 This integral status warrants an examination of the production, distribution, and exhibition infrastructures of industrial cinema and the extent to which those logistical channels are hidden.

 Equally, film and other artistic and cultural forms may serve as an important venue for alternately visualising and eliding infrastructures of oil.
 Media not only represent pre-existing oil and its concomitant infrastructures and effects, but moreover may be understood as culturally constructing oil, the idea preceding and making possible the existence of the material reality.
 As with infrastructure studies, energy humanities scholars in the twenty-first century have been grappling with the extent to which oil has been revealed or concealed within and by literature, film, music, photography, and other arts.
 In an often cited 1992 review article, novelist Amitav Ghosh decried the paucity of ‘petrofiction’ (Ghosh 1992).
 Subsequent scholarship has complicated such a position, noting that its hidden status is a product of critical practice and canon making, rather than an absolute absence (Szeman and Wenzel 2021, pp. 513-514).
 Artists and their works have increasingly sought to counteract that hidden quality of oil, for example Ernst Logar’s gallery exhibition and subsequent artist’s book Invisible Oil which explores the presence and absence of oil in Aberdeen (Logar 2011).
-Attending to photography, Imre Szeman and Maria Whiteman similarly observe that oil is an ‘all-too frequently hidden material dimension of globalization’ but see photography as a means to make visible and challenge this, incorporating it directly into their ‘photo-essay’ (Szeman and Whiteman 2012, p.
+Attending to photography, Imre Szeman and Maria Whiteman similarly observe that oil is an ‘all-too frequently hidden material dimension of globalization’ but see photography as a means to make it visible and challenge this, incorporating oil directly into their ‘photo-essay’ (Szeman and Whiteman 2012, p.
 46).
 In their use of photography their analysis dwells on the realist associations of that medium, which they seek to problematise and reflect upon.
 The animated oil films that are the focus here are thus distinct in their use of graphic forms of representation.
 These matters are taken up by Heather Houser, in her analysis of what she labels ‘narrative cartography’, that is the use of drawing as a form of critical commentary on oil cultures (Houser 2021).
 Houser reiterates that ‘Cultural theorists within the oil humanities often bemoan oil’s ability to elude adequate representation’ citing Wenzel and Ghosh, as well as LeMenager, Salvaggio, and Barrett and Worden as further examples (Houser 2021, p.
 22).
 Houser argues that the drawn line offers distinct affordances for making oil visible in new, progressive ways.
 This recognition provides an important foundation for the study of animated oil films provided here.